[?] Subscribe To This Site

 Home Tips - Sprinklers

-Home tips, sprinkler head donuts Many yards have in-ground sprinkler systems.
+Many yards have in-ground sprinkler systems.
 You may want to get ceramic "donuts" from Home Depot to place over each sprinkler head, so they are not damaged from mowers.

-You will need to learn how to set the sprinkler timer and find out Cape Coral's watering schedule. so that you water your yard at the time the city allows.
+You will need to learn how to set the sprinkler timer and find out Cape Coral's watering schedule so that you water your yard at the time the city allows.

 Soakers, also called misters, run water continuously, rotors shoot water out intermittently.
 For soakers, run each section of the sprinkler for 20 - 30 minutes and rotors for 45 - 60 minutes, during dry season for as many days as the city allows.